How It Works

 - The payment cycle, and how much your scholarship will cover

-There should be no surprises – the charges to your scholarship are based on services and fees you signed up for when talking with your child’s school in the beginning of the school year.
+There should be no surprises – the charges to your scholarship are based on services and fees you signed up for when talking with your child’s school at the beginning of the school year.
 Contact your child’s school if you have any questions.
 Before signing the ICR and check, you must review the ICR, to be sure the services and fees you had signed up for at the beginning of the school year are what is being covered by the scholarship payments.

 Your scholarship pays for tuition first.
 If the tuition is less than the scholarship cap, then ask your child’s school which fees can be billed to your scholarship.
 It is up to each school to decide which fees they will allow to be billed to your scholarship.